Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-Nikola Jokic and the rest of the Denver Nuggets take the court versus the Miami Heat in the NBA Playoffs on Sunday, at 8:00 PM ET.
+The Denver Nuggets, Nikola Jokic included, hit the court versus the Miami Heat at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.

-In this piece we'll examine Jokic's stats and trends, helping you with your prop bets.
+Let's look at Jokic's prop bets, and some stats and trends to help you find good wagers.

 Nikola Jokic Prop Bets vs. the Heat